Gwen (film): Plot

-It later returns to the farm with severely injured legs, and needs to be put down.
-Men from the Quarry come to the farm to see Mother.
-Gwen eavesdrops on the conversation, and hears the men claim Gwen stole the tonic (which is Quarry property) and offer to overlook the theft if she sells the land.
-Mother sends them away and attempts to force Gwen to chop up the horse for meat as punishment.
-When Gwen refuses, Mother begins angrily hacking off the horse's head with a hatchet, and has another seizure.
-That night, Gwen has a nightmare about her mother being possessed.
+Men from the Quarry come to the farm.
+Gwen eavesdrops on the conversation with Mother, and hears them claiming Gwen stole the tonic and demanding to buy the lands from Mother.
+Mother sends them away and forces Gwen to butcher the horse as punishment.
+When Gwen refuses, Mother hacks off the horse's head with a hatchet, and has another seizure.
+Gwen later has a nightmare about her mother being possessed.